Louis-Philippe Mariauchau d'Esgly

-Louis-Philippe Mariauchau d’Esgly (24 April 1710 – 4 June 1788) was the eighth bishop of the diocese of Quebec.
+Louis-Philippe Mariauchau d’Esgly (24 April 1710 – 4 June 1788) was the eighth bishop of the Roman Catholic Archdiocese of Quebec.

 Life

 Louis-Philippe Mariauchau d’Esgly was born 24 April 1710, the second son of Captain Francois Mariauchau d'Esgly (1670-1730), of the Dauphin's Regiment and the Governor-General's Guards; King's Lieutenant at Trois-Rivières.
 His mother, Louise-Philippe Chartier de Lotbinière (1690-1725), was the daughter of René-Louis Chartier de Lotbinière.
 He was godson of his mother's first cousin, Pierre de Rigaud, Marquis de Vaudreuil-Cavagnial, and he himself was a first cousin of Michel Chartier de Lotbinière, Marquis de Lotbinière.

 After completing his studies at the Séminaire de Québec, he was ordained priest in 1734 and appointed pastor of Saint-Pierre-d'Orléans, which also included duties at Saint-Laurent in L'Arbre-Sec.
-After thirty-five years of humble ministry, he was called to the episcopate and consecrated coadjutor of Quebec, 12 July 1772, the first native of Canada to attain to the dignity of bishop.
-The Lotbinière family had lobbied the governor, and Bishop Briand thought it best to agree even though his proposed successor was older than he and deaf.
+After thirty-five years of ministry, he was called to the episcopate and consecrated coadjutor of Quebec, 12 July 1772, the first native of Canada to become a bishop in the Catholic Church.
+The Lotbinière family had lobbied the governor, and the bishop, Jean-Olivier Briand, thought it best to agree even though his proposed successor was older than he and deaf.
 While accepting the position, Esgly chose to remain parish priest at St. Pierre.
 In 1775 he made a pastoral visit to the other parishes on the Île d'Orléans.

-On the resignation of Bishop Briand, he succeeded to the See of Quebec 29 November 1784, but continued to serve as pastor at St. Pierre.
+On the resignation of Briand, Esgly succeeded to the See of Quebec 29 November 1784, but continued to serve as pastor at St. Pierre.
 One of his first acts was to appoint his vicars general for the vast diocese.
 He confirmed Henri-François Gravé de La Rive at Quebec, Pierre Garreau at Trois-Rivières, and Étienne Montgolfier at Montreal, while he oversaw things from Saint-Pierre-d'Orléans.